APPIC Program Match Number: 150917

 Number of Internship Positions: 1

 The Pediatric Acute Treatment track (PAT) is dedicated to training interns in the treatment of children and adolescents in acute care and brief treatment settings.
-The PAT intern will conduct most of his/her clinical work on the Inpatient Psychiatric Unit (IPU) and with the Mood and Anxiety Program (MAP), with rotations/experiences in MAP Intensive Outpatient Program (MAP IOP), Psychiatry Consult/Liaison, the Center for Suicide Prevention and Research (CSPR), and the Psychiatric Emergency Evaluation Center (PEEC).
-The faculty providing supervision and training includes eight clinical psychologists, and the larger behavioral health team has access to nine other clinical psychology faculty for preceptor and mentor experiences.
+The PAT intern will conduct most of his/her clinical work with the Mood and Anxiety Program (MAP; outpatient therapy and intensive outpatient programs) and on the Inpatient Psychiatric Unit (IPU), Psychiatry Consult/Liaison, the Center for Suicide Prevention and Research (CSPR), the Psychiatric Emergency Evaluation Center (PEEC), Youth Crisis Stabilization Unit, and Psychology Consultation and Liaison.

 The PAT intern participates in a variety of treatment, assessment, and prevention services for individuals who require acute care.
 Treatment experiences include brief individual, child & parent, and family therapeutic interventions in inpatient psychiatry; ongoing outpatient intervention and group facilitation in intensive outpatient programs; participation in community support and suicide awareness programs; and consultation and intervention for individuals receiving care on medical floors.

 The IPU at Nationwide Children’s Hospital provides innovative and evidence-based care for children aged 3-17 years who require psychiatric stabilization and intervention.
-Throughout the year, the intern participates in initial psychosocial and diagnostic assessment to inform treatment throughout the stay; develops an appropriate treatment plan utilizing evidence-based brief CBT and crisis intervention strategies; conducts individual and family treatment sessions multiple times daily; works collaboratively with families and patients to establish effective safety plans and coping skills to prevent future crises; and assists with discharge planning and care coordination to establish a post-hospitalization plan for ongoing care at the appropriate intensity to foster continued progress.
+Throughout the year, the intern participates in initial psychosocial and diagnostic assessment to inform treatment throughout the stay and develops an appropriate treatment plan utilizing evidence-based brief CBT and crisis intervention strategies.
 During this rotation, the intern receives exposure to trauma informed care and developmental trajectories, from a child and parent psychotherapy perspective.